turnerrainer/articles/Medium/Buerokratt-Network.md

 Technically, Bürokratt Network will be **based on [DMR (Distributed Message Rooms)](https://github.com/buerokratt/DMR/blob/1-architecture-for-distributed-message-rooms/README.md).** In short - hassle-free opt-in/opt-out any time, all the participants validated as secure and trustworthy by Bürokratt Core by applying central procedures and near real-time monitoring.

 But it doesn't take just technical developments to achieve that.
-On the contrary, most of the working hours will from customer support agents and trainers, **teaching machine learning-based models** understand how Estonians talk when they want to use some of our gov e-services.
+On the contrary, most of the working hours will come from customer support agents and trainers, **teaching machine learning-based models** understand how Estonians talk when they want to use some of our gov e-services.

 ### Bürokratt doesn't build its own e-services